wing5wong/artisan-whs-static/source/_events/2019-09-18_m10-mega-tough-teen-year-9-10.md

 **Schedule for Students on the day:**

-Period 1 will run as usual, and during Period 2, at 10.45am, students will walk to Cooks Gardens, accompanied by staff.
+Form Time and Period 1 will run as usual, and during Period 2, at 10.45am, students will walk to Cooks Gardens, accompanied by staff.
 They will register and a race briefing will be held at 11.45am.

 Students should wear their school PE gear and, as they will get wet when participating, they need to bring a change of clothes.
 We encourage students to dress up if they want to - there is a best dressed, best school banner and school mascot competition.

 Students will need to bring their lunch, a sun hat, and sunscreen.
 There will be some food stalls set up at the venue.
 A reminder that students need to take care of all their personal items especially phones.
 We recommend leaving laptops/large devices at home for that day.

-The race schedule is:
+**The race schedule is:**
 * Year 9 girls at 12pm
 * Year 10 girls at 12.30pm
 * Year 9 boys at 1pm
 * Year 10 boys at 1.30pm

-Students will be released straight from Cooks Gardens at approximately 2.30pm.
+**Students will be released straight from Cooks Gardens at approximately 2.30pm.**